Moses Uri HaLevi

-Moses Uri ben Yoseph HaLevi, also Moses Uri Levi or Moses Uri Halewi or Philip Uri Joosten Halevi (הרב משה אורי הלוי in Hebrew; born around 1543 in Braunschweig; died 1621/25, presumably in Amsterdam) [not to be confused with Moses ben Joseph ben Merwan Ha-Levi, nor Mullah Moshe Halevi of Kashan, nor Moshe b.
-Levi ha-Levi (from geniza documents)] was originally a German rabbi who become an instrumental figure and a key founder of the Spanish-Portuguese community of Amsterdam.
-Born likely in the German city of Wittmund, Germany or Braunschweig, in the year 1602 he became the first chief rabbi of the Jewish Community of Amsterdam.
+Moses Uri ben Yoseph HaLevi (also known as Moses Uri Levi, Moses Uri Halewi, Philip Uri Joosten Halevi; אורי הלוי; c.
+1543, presumably in Amsterdam) [not to be confused with Moses ben Joseph ben Merwan Ha-Levi, Mullah Moshe Halevi of Kashan, or Moshe b.
+Levi ha-Levi (from geniza documents)] was a German rabbi who become an instrumental figure and a key founder of the Spanish-Portuguese community of Amsterdam.
+Born likely in either the German city of Wittmund or Braunschweig, he became the first chief rabbi of the Jewish Community of Amsterdam.
 He is considered to be the founder of the first Jewish community in Amsterdam and the first rabbi of a Sephardic community in Northern Europe.

 Biography

-Moses Uri ha-Levi was a son of Joseph ben Ephraim ha-Levi from Braunschweig.
+Moses Uri HaLevi was born to Joseph ben Ephraim HaLevi, a native of Braunschweig.
 He probably had to flee his hometown in 1557 when the Jews were expelled.
 He settled in the East Frisian Emden.
-Ashkenazi Jews had settled there for several years because the Count of East Friesland had placed them under their special protection; Uri ha-Levi is the first Emden Jew whose name has been passed down.
+Ashkenazi Jews had settled there for several years because the Count of East Friesland had placed them under their special protection; HaLevi is the first Emden Jew whose name has been passed down.
 Various variants of his name are known, such as Feibisch Emden in Jewish sources as the Yiddish equivalent of the Hebrew name Uri or in Dutch Philips Joost.
 The first name Moses is not documented during his lifetime.

-Uri ha-Levi lived in Emden for around 40 years.
+HaLevi lived in Emden for around 40 years.
 According to his own statements, he officiated from around 1570 to 1601 as a teacher and rabbi for the small Ashkenazi Jewish community there and apparently had a network of contacts in Europe.
 In 1598 he was arrested as an exposed member of the community with two other Jewish men by the Emden council, but was released on the basis of a petition from the Prague and Bohemian Jewish elders to Emperor Rudolf II.
 Despite the benevolence of Count Enno III, who profited economically from the trading activities of the Jews, the citizens and clergy demanded their expulsion.